-Students with a grade point average of 3.85 and all grades higher than a "C-" are recognized each semester.
+Students with a grade point average of 3.8 or higher are recognized each semester.
 Grade point average is used to determine the honor roll.
 Students participating in alternative programs may not be eligible for the principal's honor roll.